Clubs and Activities

 We also offer the opportunity for children to take on the roles of:

 - School Councillor - children are elected during Democracy Day in September.
 All children have to create a campaign poster and are elected by their peers.

-- Junior Librarian - children have to write a letter of application to the English Lead.
+- Junior Librarian - children have to write a letter of application to the Lead Librarian.

-Residential experiences are a crucial part of what we offer children.
+Residential experiences are a crucial part of what we offer as part of our Education with Character.
 These are not holidays.
-These are essential experiences to allow children to develop resilience, team work skills, independence and to see their learning in a real context.
+These are essential experiences that allow children to develop resilience, team work skills, independence and enable them to see their learning in a real context.

-They are a integral part of the children’s learning, not an add on extra or a treat and they are, therefore, heavily subsidised to ensure all children can take part.
-Wherever larger no of such trips are earlier in the school year because they give an unrivalled opportunity for teachers and children to see each other in a new light and to bond through shared adventures, experiences and learning.
-This deepened relationship will be built upon throughout the rest of the year.
+They are an integral part of the children’s learning- not an add on extra or a treat.
+Therefore, they are subsidised to ensure all children can take part.
+Wherever possible, a larger number of these trips are earlier in the school year because they give an unrivalled opportunity for teachers and children to bond through shared adventures, experiences and learning.

 - Isle of Wight